rmorgan001/SimScope/README.md

 5. Modify all the AssemblyInfo.cs with your information
 6. In ASCOM.SimScope.Telescope/Telescope.cs change the ServedClassName and ProgId attributes to match your new project name.
 7. Check your App.config and App.xaml for namespace changes.
-8. After sucessful build Register your exe with ASCOM Run "ACME.MyDriver.exe /register" from an adminstrator command prompt.
+8. After sucessful build, register your exe with ASCOM Run "ACME.MyDriver.exe /register" from an adminstrator command prompt.
 9. If it does not show up in the ASCOM Chooser, unregister using "ACME.MyDriver.exe /unregister" fix the problem then re-register again.

 ### Break down into end to end tests